Sarah Martins Da Silva: Early life and education

-Da Silva was born and raised near Cambridge, England.
+Martins da Silva was born and raised near Cambridge, England.
 Her father was an engineer and her mother was engaged in charity work.
 From a young age, she aspired to become a doctor and scientist.

-In 1990, Da Silva graduated from the Perse School for Girls in Cambridge.
+Martins da Silva attended the Perse School for Girls in Cambridge from 1978 to 1990.
 In 1995, she received a Bachelor of Medicine, Bachelor of Surgery (MBChB) from the University of Edinburgh Medical School.
-In 2001, Da Silva qualified with a Diploma of the Faculty of Family Planning (DFFP) from the Royal College of Obstetricians and Gynaecologists, Faculty of Sexual and Reproductive Healthcare.
-In 2007, Da Silva received an M.D. from University of Edinburgh Medical School where her residency was in gynecology and obstetrics.
-Da Silva's doctoral thesis was titled "Activin and Neurotrophin Regulation of Human Follicular Development and Bovine Oocyte Maturation" and investigated egg cell maturation and the development of the ovaries.
+In 2001, Martins da Silva qualified with a Diploma of the Faculty of Family Planning (DFFP) from the Royal College of Obstetricians and Gynaecologists, Faculty of Sexual and Reproductive Healthcare.
+In 2007, Martins da Silva received an M.D. from University of Edinburgh Medical School where her residency was in obstetrics and gynaecology.
+Martins da Silva's doctoral thesis was titled "Activin and Neurotrophin Regulation of Human Follicular Development and Bovine Oocyte Maturation" and investigated egg cell maturation and the development of the ovaries.
 Her advisor was Richard Anderson.
 In 2008 she qualified with a Diploma in Obstetric Ultrasound from Royal College of Obstetricians and Gynaecologists / Royal College of Radiologists and also received her MRCOG there.
+Martins da Silva was awarded FRCOG in 2021.

 Career

-From 2000 to 2004, Da Silva was a clinical lecturer at the MRC Centre for Reproductive Health at the University of Edinburgh School of Medicine.
-From 2004 to 2011, Da Silva worked as a specialist registrar in the obstetrics and gynaecology division of the Royal Infirmary of Edinburgh within NHS Lothian.
+From 2000 to 2004, Martins da Silva was a clinical lecturer at the MRC Centre for Reproductive Health at the University of Edinburgh School of Medicine.
+From 2004 to 2011, she worked as a specialist registrar in the obstetrics and gynaecology division of the Royal Infirmary of Edinburgh within NHS Lothian.

-From 2011 to 2013, Da Silva was a Scottish Clinical Research Excellence Development Scheme (SCREDS) specialist in reproductive medicine at the University of Dundee School of Medicine.
-From 2013 to 2019, Da Silva was a consultant gynaecologist and honorary senior lecturer at Ninewells Hospital at NHS Tayside in Dundee, Scotland.
+From 2011 to 2013, Martins da Silva was a Scottish Clinical Research Excellence Development Scheme (SCREDS) Clinical Lecturer in reproductive medicine at the University of Dundee School of Medicine.
+From 2013 to 2019, Martins da Silva was a consultant gynaecologist and honorary senior lecturer at Ninewells Hospital at NHS Tayside in Dundee, Scotland.

-In 2019, Da Silva became senior lecturer in reproductive medicine and an honorary consultant gynaecologist at the University of Dundee School of Medicine.
+In 2021, Martins da Silva became Clinical Reader in reproductive medicine and an honorary Consultant Gynaecologist at the University of Dundee School of Medicine.

-In addition to her work in sperm count and function, Da Silva is a consultant gynecologist in the area of freezing eggs.
+In addition to her research in sperm count and function, Martins da Silva is a consultant gynecologist and fertility specialist, including in the area of freezing eggs.

-In 2019, Da Silva featured in a BBC documentary on fertility issues and IVF.
+In 2019, Martins da Silva featured in a BBC documentary on fertility issues and IVF.
 She delivered a speech highlighting the problem of decreasing sperm counts at the BBC 100 Women event in Delhi, India.